Explained: The story behind new City signing Tijjani Reijnders' first name

-- Tijjani Reijnders was named after a Nigerian football despite having no Nigerian or Muslim background
+- Tijjani Reijnders was named after a Nigerian footballer, but he does not have any affiliation with the country or even a Muslim background

-- Reijnders comes from a footballing family, his father, Martin Reijnders, is a former professional, and his brother, Eliano, plays for PEC Zwolle
+- Reijnders's father, Martin Reijnders, is a former professional, and his brother, Eliano, plays for PEC Zwolle

 - Manchester City just signed him on a five-year deal worth £46.5 million, adding a technically gifted midfielder to Pep Guardiola’s evolving squad